SciML/Catalyst.jl/docs/src/v14_migration_guide.md

 - To *use the DSL to create models that are not marked as complete*, use the `@network_component` macro (which in all other aspects is identical to `@reaction_network`).
 - Models generated through the `compose` and `extend` functions are *not marked as complete*.

-Furthermore, any systems generated through e.g. `convert(ODESystem, rs)` are also complete.
+Furthermore, any systems generated through e.g. `convert(ODESystem, rs)`  are *not marked as complete*.

 Complete models can be generated from incomplete models through the `complete` function.
 Here is a workflow where we take completeness into account in the simulation of a simple birth-death process.
 ```@example v14_migration_1